 Research facilities are designed to encourage communication and scientific interaction.
 Conference rooms/libraries are adjacent to laboratories and provide space for informal interactions.
 University and Medical Center networks and the Internet allow investigators to connect directly to institutional libraries for literature searches and to access shared software.
 Most on-line journals are available through UVA licenses.

 A “seamless” research environment exists, without barriers to scientific inquiry, and collaborations are maintained between the medical and academic campuses.

 Nephrology Clinical Research Center

-The Nephrology Clinical Research Center (NCRC) is a 2,300 SF clinical research facility located adjacent to the Division of Nephrology operations.
-All clinical trials and research in the Division are conducted here.
-Current trials include NIH funded studies, phase I and II therapeutic and device trials, and investigator initiated studies.
-A staff of highly experienced Certified Clinical Research Coordinators (CCRC) is available.
+The Nephrology Clinical Research Center (NCRC) is a 2,300 sq ft clinical research facility located adjacent to the Division of Nephrology operations.
+Clinical trials and other human subjects research in the Division are conducted here.